BrooksResearchGroup-UM/latent_space_paper/README.md

 With conda environment with torch and cuda activated, run the training on clusters:

-For the simulated dataset:
+For the simulated dataset, `train_simulated.py` was run on HPC clusters by:
 ```bash
 sbatch ./scripts/VAE_train_simulated.sh
 ```
-For the cyclase dataset:
+For the cyclase dataset, `train_cyclase.py` was run on HPC clusters by:
 ```bash
 sbatch ./scripts/VAE_train_cyclase.sh
 ```